XCOM 2: Plot

 The game begins with Bradford leading a raid on an ADVENT building to rescue the Commander, who had been captured and put into stasis.
-The Commander is brought to XCOM's mobile headquarters, where they meet scientists Dr. Richard Tygan and Lily Shen.
+The Commander is brought to XCOM's mobile headquarters, where they meet scientist Dr. Richard Tygan and engineer Lily Shen.
 Tygan tells the Commander that while they were in stasis, ADVENT used their brain to gain tactical data and facilitate the conquering of Earth.
 The Commander is contacted by the Spokesman, the last loyal member of the pre-conquest XCOM Council, now a mole inside ADVENT.
 The Spokesman orders the Commander to unite the resistance groups around the world and to discover the true nature of ADVENT's top-secret Avatar Project.

 The Commander leads XCOM to raid secret ADVENT facilities and discover clues about the Project.
 Dr. Tygan discovers that ADVENT's leaders, known as the Elders, have been dying from irreversible physical degeneration of their bodies.
 The Avatar Project is an attempt to escape this demise; it involves processing kidnapped humans into raw biological material, with which new bodies (literal avatars) are built for the Elders.
 With their hand forced, ADVENT decides to accelerate the project and process all "non-essential" humans into the Avatar project under the guise of curing all disease at their clinics.
 The Spokesman is presumed killed when he sacrifices himself to warn XCOM about the plan, ordering them to hijack ADVENT's global communication network before they can make the announcement.
 XCOM hacks the network and transmits proof of ADVENT's crimes to the world, causing a global revolution against the alien occupation.

 With ADVENT busy trying to maintain order, the Commander takes psionic control of an uninhabited avatar stolen from one of ADVENT's facilities and raids the Elders' underwater headquarters.
 The Elders plead with the Commander to stop the fighting and rejoin them, claiming they are only trying to strengthen themselves and humanity against a greater threat.
 The Commander ignores the Elders' pleas and destroys all of their Avatars, triggering the destruction of the base.
 The Commander's Avatar stays behind to battle the enraged spirits of the Elders as the other XCOM soldiers escape.

 Afterwards, the Commander wakes up in their own body and learns that without the direction of the Elders, ADVENT's grip on humanity has crumbled.
 People abandon ADVENT's cities to join the Resistance en masse, and the military remnants are ineffective without their leadership.
 In the ocean underneath the ruins of the Elder headquarters, a strange energy begins to glow.